List of Gilmore Girls characters: Lorelai Gilmore

-Lorelai Gilmore, portrayed by Lauren Graham, is the only daughter of Richard and Emily Gilmore and the mother of Rory Gilmore.
-At 16, Lorelai chose not to marry Rory's father, Christopher, and instead fled to Stars Hollow, where she worked at the Independence Inn under Mia's guidance.
+Lorelai Gilmore, portrayed by Lauren Graham, is the only daughter of Richard and Emily Gilmore and the doting mother of Rory Gilmore.
+At 16, Lorelai became pregnant and consequently chose not to marry Rory's father, Christopher, but instead fled to Stars Hollow, where she worked at the Independence Inn under Mia's guidance.
 Over time, Lorelai rose to the position of executive manager at the inn.
 When Rory got into Chilton Prep, Lorelai reconciled with her parents for financial support, leading to regular Friday dinners.
 Eventually, Lorelai and her friend Sookie bought the Dragonfly Inn, fulfilling a dream despite financial hurdles.

 Known for her wit, love of pop culture, and indulgence in coffee and shopping, Lorelai's romantic journey with Luke Danes spans the series.
 They face interference from Lorelai's parents and exes, leading to breakups and makeups.
 In the show's revival, after Richard's death, Lorelai seeks self-discovery by briefly venturing on a trek inspired by Cheryl Strayed's book, "Wild: From Lost to Found on the Pacific Crest Trail."
 On her trip, Lorelai decides to reconcile with Emily after several years of tension and returns to propose to Luke, culminating in their marriage on November 5, 2016, marking a significant milestone in their enduring relationship.